annabelle-josie/group-software-project/README.md

 2. Normal user -> Username: Andy Password:password2
 3. Normal user -> Username: Annabelle Password: password3
 4. Normal user-> Username: David Password: password4
-5. Admin -> Username:Oliver  Password: password5
+5. Normal -> Username: Oliver  Password: password5
-6. Admin -> Username:Amy Password: password6
+6. Admin -> Username: Amy Password: password6
+7. Admin -> Usernamr: James Password: password7

 All Admin are also Gamekeepers and an Admin can create a user and assign them to be a gamekeeper.